wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 ## Registration Expiry and Refresh

 The client MUST refresh addresses as described below.
 Each refresh is scheduled after AddrRegRefresh seconds, where AddrRegRefresh is min(4 hours, 80% of the address's current Valid Lifetime).
-Refreshes SHOULD be jittered by +/- 10% to avoid synchronization causing a large number of registrations to expire at the same time.
+Refreshes SHOULD be jittered by +/- 10% to avoid synchronization causing a large number of registration messages to arrive at the same time.

 Whenever the client creates an address or receives a PIO which changes the Valid Lifetime of an existing address by more than 1%, then: